theidiotmachine/WA1/README.md

 cargo run --bin test-runner -- tests/simple/out.wasm -f 'fourTimes(8);'
 ```

+This will run the init function (always called `__wasm_call_ctors` for compatibility with existing WASM conventions) and then the entry point you give it.

 ### Webpage

-One way is to use a webpage that looks something like this
+One way is to use a webpage that looks something like this:

 ```html
 <html>